catamphetamine/imageboard/docs/engines/vichan.md

 * `email` — Author's email (optional).
 Set to `"sage"` to prevent "bumping" the thread with this comment.
 * `subject` — Comment title.
 * `body` — Comment text.
-* `password` — An optional password for own post/attachment deletion.
+* `password` — An optional password for own post/attachment deletion in the future.
 * `embed` — Allows specifying a link to "embedded" content such as a YouTube video.
 Replaces any attachments.
 * `page` — Unknown.
-Seems to be `1` when creating a new thread being at the first page of a board.
+Seems to only be present when creating a new thread after navigating to a certain page of the board.
+Perhaps this is something like "redirect back to this page number of the list of threads on the board after the form is submitted".
+I'd assume that this parameter could be omitted.
 * `json_response` — Set to `1` to receive the HTTP response in `application/json` format.
 * `post` — (seen at `soyjak.party`) Unknown.
 Has value `"New Reply"`.
 I'd assume that this parameter could be omitted.
 * `file` — Attachment.
 * `spoiler` — Set to `"on"` to mark the attachment with a "spoiler" label.
+I'd assume that this parameter could be any on-empty one and not just `"on"` but I didn't check.
 * `no-bump` — Set to `"on"` to emulate "sage" behavior.
 In other words, posting a comment in a thread while having this flag `"on"` will not bump that thread.
+I'd assume that this parameter could be any on-empty one and not just `"on"` but I didn't check.

 <!-- Also, posting a comment or a thread might require supplying a [CAPTCHA solution](#get-a-captcha). -->